Exxili/capacitor-nfc/README.md

 **Note**: NFC functionality is only available on compatible iOS devices running iOS 13.0 or later.

+This project is maintained on a best-effort basis.
+No response, review, or release timeframe is guaranteed

 ## Table of Contents

 - [Capacitor NFC Plugin (@exxili/capacitor-nfc)](#capacitor-nfc-plugin-exxilicapacitor-nfc)